-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 "Part of a family"

 Former inmate Jason Jones grew up in Tulare, a mostly farming and dairy city in California's Central Valley.
-His path to prison is a familiar one: Absent parents and little oversight led to a cycle of police trouble, and being in and out of foster care and group homes starting around age 8.
+His path to prison is a familiar one: Absent parents and little oversight led to a cycle of police trouble and being in and out of foster care and group homes starting around age 8.

 "All the households I've been in consisted of some kind of abuse either mentally, verbally, physically — whatever it was.
-And or some type of drug use in the household," he says, "a horrible experience.
-Makes you lose faith in people, you start to stop trusting people."
+And or some type of drug use in the household," he says.
+"A horrible experience.
+Makes you lose faith in people; you start to stop trusting people."

 Now, Jones says, he feels like one of the lucky ones.
 Most inmates released from the California prison system get just $200 and sent off on their own.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.